-The term "embedded generator" is often used to broadly describe any generator which is not located centrally in a traditional power network system.
+As noted in the draft Rule determination the term "embedded generator" is often used to broadly describe any generator which is not located centrally in a traditional power network system.
 The NER defines an embedded generating unit (embedded generator) as a "generating unit connected within a distribution network and not having direct access to the transmission network".
 This definition implies that embedded generators are 'embedded' with or near the loads supplied by the electrical system.